AdobeDocs/experience-platform.en/help/destinations/api/activate-segments-file-based-destinations.md

 ![Placeholder overview diagram](/help/destinations/assets/api/file-based-segment-export/segment-export-overview.png)

-To make any updates to your dataflow, use the PUT/PATCH operation.
-Need to determine which one.
-For example, you can update your dataflows to select fields as mandatory keys or deduplication keys.
+To make any updates to your dataflow, use the `PATCH` operation.For example, you can update your dataflows to select fields as mandatory keys or deduplication keys.

 ### Add a mandatory key